Your Success is Our Success

 Cornell

-LOW SAT & ACT SCORES
+SHE HAD LOW SAT & ACT SCORES

 Tianne, with bottom 25% SAT and ACT scores, got into her Ivy League dream school, Cornell, without applying early.
 Her friends, who scored much higher on the SAT/ACT and applied early (hoping for an advantage), got waitlisted or denied.
 She was accepted with a stronger application in regular decision.